aphp/edsnlp/docs/tutorials/make-a-training-script.md

-# Making a training script
+# Custom training script

-In this tutorial, we'll see how we can train a deep learning model with EDS-NLP.
+In this tutorial, we'll see how we can write our own deep learning model training script with EDS-NLP.
 We will implement a script to train a named-entity recognition (NER) model.

 ## Step-by-step walkthrough